wearehanno/oskar/README.md

 Now we're running, we can initialise the database:

     $ mongod

+After making sure that MongoDB is running on port 27071, build the app as follows:

 - Download and install nodeJS: https://nodejs.org/download/
 - Install Grunt: `npm install grunt -g`